 - Only require a single power supply

-- Device control and data transfer is done through I2C interface
+- Device control and data transfer is done through the I2C interface

 - Xshutdown (reset) and interrupt GPIO

 In awe of all these features?
 There’s more!
 The VL53L0X is widely applicable, catering to all your potential needs!
 The applications follow:

 - User detection for personal computers/laptops/tablets and IoT (energy saving)

 - White goods (hand detection in automatic faucets, soap dispensers, etc.)